idibau/cs2bim/README.md

 ### Triangulation Representation Type
-You can define the IFC geometry type that is used to represent the TIN geometry.
+You can define the [representation type](#conf-fc-trt) that is used to represent the TIN geometry in the ifc.
 Supported values are TESSELLATION or BREP.
-TESSELATION is recommended because **it is faster/more accurate/more awesome/...**.
+TESSELATION is recommended because it needs less storage space.

 ### Feature Classes
 A "Feature Class" is the definition of a set of objects that are exported in an IFC entity with common definitions.
 The main configurations of a feature class include:
-- sql: A SQL query that selects objects in the GIS database, returning a geometry (must be an area) and some other attributes for each object.
+- [sql](#conf-fc-s): A SQL query that selects objects in the GIS database, returning a geometry (must be an area) and some other attributes for each object.
-- entity_type: The IFC entity, to which all selected objects of the feature class are exported to.
+- [entity_type](#conf-fc-et): The IFC entity, to which all selected objects of the feature class are exported to.
-- attributes: All attributes that are set on the objects.
+- [attributes](#conf-fc-a): All attributes that are set on the objects.
-- properties: Any number of property definitions that are exported as IFC properties/property sets.
+- [properties](#conf-fc-p): Any number of property definitions that are exported as IFC properties/property sets.
-- group_columns: Any number of IFC group assignments.
+- [group_columns](#conf-fc-gc): Any number of IFC group assignments.
-- spatial_structure: The IFC spatial structure, to which all objects of the feature class are appended.
+- [spatial_structure](#conf-fc-ss): The IFC spatial structure, to which all objects of the feature class are appended.
-- colour_definition: An IFC colour definition
+- [colour_definition](#conf-fc-cd): An IFC colour definition

 - [ ] where/how is the feature class used?
 Is this something that is used in the code to group things?

-### SQL
+#### SQL
-For each feature class you have to provide a sql query (?) for querying the data(17).
+For each feature class you have to provide a [sql file](#conf-fc-s) for querying the data.
 With the query you are selecting the cadastral data (with area geometry type).
 The sql query requires to take a polygon wkt as parameter "%(polygon)s" and return a column named "wkt" with wkt string values.
 To guarantee correct processing it is important to check that the sql also delivers all columns that are additionally configured for the according feature class.
-This can be multiple columns for attributes(21), properties(25) or groups(30).
+This can be multiple columns for [attributes](#conf-fc-a-c), [properties](#conf-fc-p-c) or [groups](#conf-fc-gc-c).

 The following schema shows the relationship between the attributes defined by the sql query and their linking to the configuration.
 ![Schema of IFC configuration](./uploads/configuration-schema.jpg){width=600}

-- [ ] what are the numbers? e.g. data(17)?
+- [x] what are the numbers? e.g. data(17)?
-- [ ] in the image: is that [fc name] or [ifc name] ?
+- [x] in the image: is that [fc name] or [ifc name] ?

-### Spatial Structure
+#### Spatial Structure
-All objects of a feature class are assigned to one common spatial structure.
+All objects of a feature class are assigned to one common [spatial structure](#conf-fc-ss).
 The spatial structure instance can be configured with its entity type and attributes.

 If the specification of the spatial structure instance in different feature class definitions is identical, then only one spatial structure instance is created (and all objects of the feature classes are assigned to the same spatial structure).